 Corrine Chan | www.corrinechan.com

-Corrine is a London-based Taiwanese artist that works primarily with performance and multimedia installation.
-She received a BA in Fine art & History of Art from Goldsmiths University, and is a recent MFA graduate at Slade School of Fine Art.
+Corrine is a London-based Taiwanese artist who works primarily with performance and multimedia installation.
+She received a BA in Fine Art & History of Art from Goldsmiths University, and is a recent MFA graduate at Slade School of Fine Art.
 Her practice often takes the form of spatial interventions that scrutinise the underlying tension and power dynamics in social ecology.
 She has exhibited works in The Wrong Biennale, ATP Gallery, and BI-BOx Art Space in Italy.